zaisid/DATA4381_HandwritingIdentification/README.md

     * 3 repetitions of each prompt were made per session
     * all above aspects are described by image's file name; e.g., `w0028_s03_pWOZ_r02.png` is writer **w0028**'s second repetition of the **WOZ** prompt in the third session
   * a 15/6/6 (approx. 60/20/20 ratio) train/validation/test split count was used on majority of models with stratified sampling to ensure all classes were equally represented in each set

+### Exploratory Data Analysis (EDA)

+The dataset contains 12,825 high quality image scans of handwriting samples from 475 individuals.

+  * 475 classes (authors), 27 images each
+  * Each class is organized as such:
+    * 3 different, conserved prompts (LND, WOZ, PHR) written 9 times each by each author
+    * the 9 instances of each prompt were written across 3 different sessions
+    * 3 repetitions of each prompt were made per session
+    * all above aspects are described by image's file name; e.g., `w0028_s03_pWOZ_r02.png` is writer **w0028**'s second repetition of the **WOZ** prompt in the third session
+      * The above naming system made filtering and organization simple through python scripts (i.e., `reload_data2.py`).
+  * Majority of images are in grayscale
+  * Majority of images were rectangular, about 2,500×2,800 pixels, though some were cropped directly to the text regions,

 ### Data Preprocessing